-In the last eight lines of the poem the speaker stops describing the man’s life and the impact of his immediate death.
+In the last eight lines of the poem, the speaker stops describing the man’s life and the impact of his immediate death.
 He addresses the public at large, asking that everyone pay attention and see the truth of pride.

 One should learn “by this rebuke” that nothing comes of the life of a Duke.
 Their station does not make them worthy of one’s praise or tears, especially Churchill.
-He got all his honours through backwards, and dishonest means.
+He got all his honours through backward, and dishonest means.
 Now, after he has died, all those things he worked so hard to achieve are “Turned to that dirt.”
 He is back where he “sprung,” just as everyone else will be.